josephfriesen/math-sprint/README.md

 ## Installation Instructions

 * Clone this repo.
-* In terminal, navigate to your project folder run the following:
+* In terminal, navigate to your project folder and run the following:
 ```
 $ npm install
 $ npm run start